singularity-sg/metrics-datadog/README.md

 1. Create a DynamicTagsCallback
 2. Create a DynamicTagsCallbackFactory with `@JsonTypeName` annotation
-3. Add the Factory to `org.coursera.metrics.datadog.DynamicTagsCallbackFactory` file
+3. Add the Factory to `DynamicTagsCallbackFactory` file

 See above instructions for details.